khushk21/Blockchain-Project/README.md

 - Although a domain is now up for auction, it is not currently owned by anyone.
 In this case, the current auction will be in one of three stages:
 - The **Bidding Phase**, during which customers can place blind auction bids.
 The [Bidding Phase](#BiddingPhase) section has further details.
 - The **Reveal Phase** is where users identify themselves and demonstrate that their bids during the "Bidding Phase" were indeed their own.
 The [Reveal Phase](#RevealPhase) section has more details.
 - **End Phase:** When users decide to conclude an ongoing auction, the domain is awarded to the successful bidder, and the losing bidders are given their money back.
-The [End Phase] section (#EndPhase) contains more details.
+The [End Phase](#EndPhase) section contains more details.

 <a name="ListRegisteredDomains"></a>